-+D-330-001 Value and Importance for Livestock Forage and Wildlife Habitat and Food Book (SF 260)-A collection of 12 different plant mounts, with 4 classified as high value, 4 as medium value, and 4 as low value for livestock forage, wildlife habitat, or wildlife food.
-Value and importance classifications can be found in the Range Judging Handbook and Contest Guide, Appendix Table 1 (EC150, Revised July 2016) starting on page 42.
++D-330-001 Value and Importance for Livestock Forage and Wildlife Habitat and Food Book (SF 260) - A collection of 12 different plant mounts, with four classified as high value, four as medium value, and four as low value for livestock forage, wildlife habitat, or wildlife food.
+Value and importance classifications can be found in the Range Judging Handbook and Contest Guide, Appendix Table 1 (EC150, Revised July 2024) starting on page 42.
 Plants can consist of any combination of grasses, grass-like plants, forbs, or shrubs.
 Assemble plant mounts in order of high, medium, and low value and importance.
 Label each plant mount with its value and importance classifications for each of the three areas: Livestock Forage, Wildlife Habitat, Wildlife Food.

-+D-330-002 Life Span Book (SF 260)-A collection of 6 perennial plant mounts and 6 annual plant mounts selected from grasses or forbs.
++D-330-002 Life Span Book (SF 260) - A collection of six perennial plant mounts and six annual plant mounts selected from grasses or forbs.

-+D-330-003 Growth Season Book (SF 260)-A collection of 6 cool season grass mounts and 6 warm season grass mounts.
++D-330-003 Growth Season Book (SF 260) - A collection of six cool season grass mounts and six warm season grass mounts.

-+D-330-004 Origin Book (SF 260)-A collection of plant mounts of 6 native range grasses and 6 introduced grasses.
++D-330-004 Origin Book (SF 260) - A collection of plant mounts of six native range grasses and six introduced grasses.
 Introduced grasses are not from North America and often used to seed pastures.

-+D-330-005 Major Types of Range Plants Book (SF 260)-A collection of plant mounts of 3 grasses, 3 forbs, 3 grass like and 3 shrubs.
++D-330-005 Major Types of Range Plants Book (SF 260) - A collection of plant mounts of three grasses, three forbs, three grass like and three shrubs.

-+D-33-006 Range Plant Collection Book (SF 260)-A collection of 12 range plant mounts with something in common (i.e. poisonous to cattle, or historically used as food by Native Americans, or dye plants, or favorite antelope forage, etc.).
-Include a short paragraph in the front of the book which describes what the plants have in common and why you have chosen to collect them.
++D-33-006 Range Plant Collection Book (SF 260) - A collection of 12 range plant mounts with something in common (i.e. poisonous to cattle, or historically used as food by Native Americans, or dye plants, or favorite antelope forage, etc.).
+Include a short paragraph at the front of the book which describes what the plants have in common and why you have chosen to collect them.

 Displays: The purpose of the display is to tell an educational story to those that view the display.
-The display is a visual representation (pictures, charts, graphs) no larger than 28 x 28 inches on plywood or poster board.
+The display is a visual representation (pictures, charts, graphs) no larger than 28 inches x 28 inches on plywood or poster board.
 The display should be neatly titled.
-Make sure to label display with exhibitor's name, address, and county on back side.
+Make sure to label display with 4-H members name, address, and county on back side.
 Refer to Scoresheet SF 259.

-+D-330-007 Parts of a Range Plant Poster (SF 259)-Mount a range plant on a poster board.
-Label all the plant parts.
-Include the plant label in the lower right corner.
-Put your name and 4-H county on the back of the poster.
++D-330-007 Parts of a Range Plant Poster (SF 259) - Mount a range plant on a poster board.
+Label the key plant parts useful for ID & correct for that plant species such as root, branch, cotyledon, petiole, midrib, stem, node, leaf, leaflet, spikelet, collar, ligule, sheath, internode, culm, crown, flower, etc. Include the plant label in the lower right corner.
+Include the plant label in the lower right corner including the scientific and common name of the plant.
+4-H member name and 4-H county should be on the back of the poster.